-- Employment income – Gross income includes salaries, wages, fees, allowances or other gain or profit from employment including compensations, bonuses, premiums, benefits in kind, gratuities, superannuation, and any other income derived solely by reason of employment, less non-taxable income, income on which no further tax is payable and tax-exempt items (See below) as provided in the 6th schedule to the Personal Income Tax Act.
+- Taxable Employment Income – means the gross income covering salaries, wages, fees, allowances or other gain or profit from employment including compensations, bonuses, premiums, benefits in kind, gratuities, superannuation, and any other income derived solely by reason of employment, less non-taxable income, income on which no further tax is payable and tax-exempt items (See below) as provided in the 6th schedule to the Personal Income Tax Act.

 It is important to note that Benefits in Kind (BIK) such as official cars, accommodation, etc provided to an employee by the employer are considered to be part of the employee’s total emoluments for a particular period.

-- Business Income – This includes business income derived by individuals, business enterprise, partnership, trusts and other unincorporated entities which have business place of operations in Nigeria less allowable business expenses and capital allowances.
+- Taxable Business Income – This includes business income derived by individuals, business enterprise, partnership, trusts and other unincorporated entities which have business place of operations in Nigeria less allowable business expenses and capital allowances.

 PIT rate is applied on a graduated scale and taxable income bands as set out below:

 |Tax Band ‘=N=||Rate (%)|

 Every taxable person is liable to a minimum income tax of 1% of their gross income, except those earning the approved national minimum wage or below.
 This is triggered where actual tax payable after all reliefs and allowances is less than 1% of gross income.

 - Pension Contribution; National Housing Fund; National Health Insurance Scheme; Life Assurance Premium & Gratuity.